Enter your email address below and subscribe to our newsletter

 Expert tips

-Cut the beef and the vegetables as thin as possible to make the bulgogi pajeon crispy on the exterior surface, while keeping the inside moist and soft.
+Cut the vegetables as thin as possible to make the yachaejeon crispy on the exterior surface while keeping the interior moist and soft.
 Korean pancakes taste extra special when they are thin and crispy.
-Use a generous amount of oil for the bulgogi pajeon.
-Serve with dipping sauce made from soy sauce and sesame seed oil.
-If you are a fan of spicy food, add slices of red chili into the dipping sauce.
+Use a generous amount of oil for the yachaejeon.
+Serve with a dipping sauce made from soy sauce and sesame seed oil.
+Add slices of red chili to the dipping sauce for more heat.

 Print Pin Rate